By Michael Lanza

 The southern end of the range lacks the cathedral-like skylines of the Teton core, but the landscape evokes a sense of classic, sprawling Western mountains, and much of this terrain is moose and elk country.
 Plus, much of the southern range lies outside the park, where no permit is needed.

-Get my downloadable expert e-guides “The Complete Guide to Backpacking the Teton Crest Trail” and “The Best Short Backpacking Trip in Grand Teton National Park.”
+Get my expert expert e-guides “The Complete Guide to Backpacking the Teton Crest Trail” and “The Best Short Backpacking Trip in Grand Teton National Park.”

 “A Wonderful Obsession: Backpacking the Teton Crest Trail”